isebasus/Archive/README.md

 ### 📚 Sources
 * [The C Programming Language - 2nd Edition](https://drive.google.com/file/d/0BxImv9GQ06DcNjc1MTk0N2ItZmJmNC00YTM0LWFmN2UtMGQ4ZmE3Y2E1YzU4/view) - IO Inspiration
 * [Introduction to Algorithms 3rd Edition](https://github.com/RbkGh/Free-Algorithm-Books/blob/master/book/Introduction%20to%20Algorithms%20-%20Third%20Edition.pdf) - ADT Implementation Inspiration
-* Sample Files Provided by my Professor Dr. Long
+* Sample Files Provided by my Professor Long
 * Stackoverflow

 ### 📋 Licensing
 This project is licensed under the MIT license.
-I hope others can learn from my code, but you know who you are if you shouldn't be looking at this code (aka Dr. Long Students).
+I hope others can learn from my code, but you know who you are if you shouldn't be looking at this code (aka Professor Long Students).
 Other than that, all of this code is completely original and you can modify anything as much as you want!